josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 </code-example>

-Open `MessageService` and replace its contents with the following.
+Open `MessageService` and replace the associated contents with the following.

 <code-example header="src/app/message.service.ts" path="toh-pt4/src/app/message.service.ts"></code-example>

-The service exposes its cache of `messages` and two methods:
+The service exposes the associated cache of `messages` and two methods:
 One to `add()` a message to the cache and another to `clear()` the cache.

 <a id="inject-message-service"></a>